oshirokn/oshirokn.github.io/index.md

 Set in the Greek mythology, you control Charon the soul ferryman.
 Fight your way through the deadly rivers of the underworld, deliver souls, gain the powers of the Gods and lead Persephone to Hades.

-- CPI: 0.03€
+- CPI: 0.03€.
-- 15,4 min average daily play time per user
+- 15,4 min average daily play time per user.
-- increased D1 retention rate from 8% to 26% after a month of updates
+- increased D1 retention rate from 8% to 26% after a month of updates.

 [Available in the Google Play Store](https://play.google.com/store/apps/details?id=com.uneton.soulodyssey)

 As lead designer my major contributions were:
-- game mechanics and spells
+- game mechanics and spells.
-- game economy and player progression
+- game economy and player progression.
-- level design
+- level design.
 - balancing.
-I wrote a script that adjust the difficulty depending on how well the player is doing, among other factors.
+For instance I wrote a script that adjust the game difficulty depending on how well the player is surviving.

 The game has been made in 6 months during my studies at Oulu Game Lab.
 I was the only designer within the team.